MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 > The source and target table must be in the same database.
 > The update policy function schema and the target table schema must match in their column names, types, and order.

-Ingesting formatted data improves performance, and CSV is preferred because of its well defined format.
+Ingesting formatted data improves performance, and CSV is preferred because of it's a well-defined format.
 Sometimes, however, you have no control over the format of the data, or you may want to enrich ingested data, for example by joining records with a static dimension table in your database.

 ## Update policy query